8fold/site-joshbruce.com/content/public/essays-and-editorials/guidelines-and-guardrails/content.md

 This could also be called something like: X won’t save you.

-I used the turn of phrase, X won’t save you, first with a client when they told: If I put the right process in place and execute it repeatedly, then all would be right with the world.
+I used the turn of phrase, X won’t save you, first with a client when they said: If I put the right process in place and execute it repeatedly, then all would be right with the world.

 I responded: